-Before we discuss bridge vs pass-through mode, we need to understand what gateway is.
+Before we discuss bridge vs pass-through mode, we need to understand what a gateway is.
 In our previous article, we discussed gateway vs router and the differences between the two.
 A gateway is a device your ISP provides to you so that you can connect to the Internet.
 A gateway is a modem and router combo, which connects ISPs WAN (wide area network) to your home.

-• A modem is a layer-2 device that converts the analog signal to digital (such as the cable modem and DSL) and delivers traffic to you without any filtering.
+- A modem is a layer-2 device that converts the analog signal to digital (such as the cable modem and DSL) and delivers traffic to you without any filtering.

 What is a bridge mode?

 An ISP provides you with a gateway which is a bundle of modem and router, and there are times when a customer may want to use their own router instead of the router built into the gateway.
 To accomplish this, an ISP may configure the gateway to a "bridge" mode, and pass the traffic through the gateway without performing the routing functions.
-By enabling the bridge mode, we're essentially disabling the router function (layer 3) and make the gateway function as a modem (layer 2).
+By enabling the bridge mode, we're essentially disabling the router function (layer 3) and making the gateway function as a modem (layer 2).
 Since you're making the gateway a layer 2 device, you cannot assign a static IP address to your gateway in bridge mode.
 The network before the bridged gateway and after the gateway is in the same network.

 As you're not filtering any traffic, you cannot use NAT feature in a bridge mode.
 However, you may still use the DHCP server functionality provided in most routers.
 Also, because you're disabling NAT on your gateway, you won't have a double NAT issue with the home router you may have connected to your gateway.
 A double NAT occurs when you have two devices requiring to be in the same LAN, but belonging to two different subnetwork due to having two routers.
-This is one of the primary reasons why you may want to place the gateway in bridge mode to avoid double NAT issue.
+This is one of the primary reasons why you may want to place the gateway in bridge mode to avoid a double NAT issue.

 Depending on the model of the gateway, you may be able to enable bridge mode yourself.
 Some ISPs choose to configure this themselves, and you may have to contact your ISP to make this change.